EOSIO/Documentation/TechnicalWhitePaper.md

 When it comes time to validate proofs on other chains there are a wide variety of time/ space/ bandwidth optimizations that can be made.
 Tracking all block headers (420 MB/year) will keep proof sizes small.
 Tracking only recent headers can offer a trade off between minimal long-term storage and proof size.
 Alternatively, a blockchain can use a lazy evaluation approach where it remembers intermediate hashes of past proofs.
 New proofs only have to include links to the known sparse tree.
 The exact approach used will necessarily depend upon the percentage of foreign blocks that include transactions referenced by merkle proof.

-After a certain density of interconnectedness it becomes more efficient to simply have one chain contain the entire block history of another chain and eliminate the need for proofs all together.
+After a certain density of interconnectedness, it becomes more efficient to simply have one chain contain the entire block history of another chain and eliminate the need for proofs all together.
 For performance reasons, it is ideal to minimize the frequency of inter-chain proofs.

 ## Latency of Interchain Communication

 When communicating with another outside blockchain, block producers must wait until there is 100% certainty that a transaction has been irreversibly confirmed by the other blockchain before accepting it as a valid input.
 Using an EOS.IO software-based blockchain and DPOS with 0.5 second blocks and the addition of Byzantine Fault Tolerant irreversibility, this takes approximately 0.5 second.
 If any chain's block producers do not wait for irreversibility it would be like an exchange crediting a deposit that was later reversed and could impact the validity of the blockchain's consensus.
-The EOS.IO Software uses both DPoS and aBFT to provide rapid irreversibility.
+The EOS.IO Software uses both DPOS and aBFT to provide rapid irreversibility.

 ## Proof of Completeness